Seven Network Logo

 1963 – 1969

-In 1963, two networks merged – HSV-7 and ATN-7.
+In 1963, two networks merged HSV-7 and ATN-7.
 They formed the Australian Television Network, which has a new logo.
 The brand name was written in a column and centered.
-Each line used a different letter spacing to keep the words the same length.
-The background for the text was the Australian continent in white, surrounded by a dark line around the edge.
-The schematic image of the map was inside a white rectangle with rounded sides, imitating a television screen.
+Each line used a different letter spacing to maintain the same word length.
+The background for the text was the Australian continent in white, surrounded by a dark line.
+The schematic image of the map was contained within a white rectangle with rounded sides, mimicking a television screen.
 And that, in turn, was placed in a gray horizontal quadrangle with two white vertical stripes on the right and left.

 1969 – 1976

 In 1970, the network was officially renamed Network 7.
-Its logo looked like a black number 7 located inside a white circle with a dark annular border.
+Its logo resembled a black number 7 positioned within a white circle with a dark annular border.
 ADS-7 Adelaide and BTQ-7 Brisbane used this symbol until mid-summer 1976.

 1975 – 1989

 The designers updated the logo in 1975 when the network got color television.
 First of all, they changed the shape of the seven, adding a smooth curve to the figure.
 The second change was made to the color scheme: the ring became bright and iridescent.
-The developers used RGB colors (red, green, blue) and the palette obtained by mixing them (yellow, cyan, purple).
+The developers used RGB colors (red, green, blue) and the resulting palette (yellow, cyan, purple).
 To do this, they made a smooth gradient transition between shades.

 1987 – 1989

 In 1987, the television network began using the Australian Television Network name for selected products.
 Then she got a logo stylized as the Australian flag.
-Designers created a combination of several geometric shapes of different colors.
-They chose a blue isosceles triangle as a basis, and to the left of it, they placed a red stripe parallel to the nearest face of this triangle.
+Designers combined several geometric shapes in different colors.
+They chose a blue isosceles triangle as the basis, and to the left of it, they placed a red stripe parallel to the nearest face of the triangle.
 In the center was a white seven-pointed star with light gray highlights.

 1989 – 1991

-In the late 1980s, the logo was changed.
-Its authors presented the black inscription “Australian TELEVISION NETWORK,” divided into two lines: the first word was at the top and the rest – at the bottom.
-Moreover, the developers replaced the capital letter “A” with an abstract drawing, which was supposed to be associated with the Australian flag.
+In the late 1980s, the logo changed.
+Its authors presented the black inscription “Australian TELEVISION NETWORK,” divided into two lines: the first word was at the top and the rest at the bottom.
+Moreover, the developers replaced the capital letter “A” with an abstract drawing, intended to evoke the Australian flag.
 To the left was a large blue star with seven rays.
 A red trapezoid, depicted a little to the right, relied on it.
 And the next glyphs, “u” and “s,” served as the background for a whole constellation of five small seven-pointed stars lined up in a ring.

 1989 – 1999

 In 1991, the television network officially became known as the Seven Network.
-Shortly before that, she had a red emblem with the number 7, which consisted of two red lines bent at an acute angle and nested one inside the other.
+Shortly before that, she had a red emblem with the number 7, consisting of two red lines bent at an acute angle, nested one inside the other.
 At the bottom, the stripes merged with the surrounding red ring.
 The inner space, like the gap between the lines, was white.

 2000 – 2003

-In the early 2000s, there have been new changes in the structure of the logo.
+In the early 2000s, the logo underwent a structural change.
 Its creators removed the ring and generally any hint of a round base.
 They retained only the seven but completely transformed their style.
 As a result, the figure resembled a wide tape bent down.
 To maximize the similarity, the designers highlighted the fold line.
-They got “7” from two trapezoids, located horizontally (upper) and diagonally (lower).
+They got “7” from two trapezoids, one located horizontally (upper) and the other diagonally (lower).
 Their edges were painted a deep red.
-Closer to the middle of the ribbon, a gradient was used: on the one hand, with a transition to purple, and on the other, to yellow.
+Closer to the middle of the ribbon, a gradient was used, transitioning from purple on one side to yellow on the other.

 2003 – today

 On September 14, 2003, the Seven Network television studio unveiled a simplified version of the previous logo.
-First of all, the changes affected the shape: the designers separated the two trapeziums, getting rid of associations with a bent ribbon.
+First of all, the changes affected the shape: the designers separated the two trapezoids, eliminating associations with a bent ribbon.
 Second, they changed the color scheme.
-The gradient disappeared, giving way to a uniform red color without transition to other shades.
+The gradient disappeared, yielding a uniform, deep red without any transition into other shades.

 Font and Colors

-The number 7, stylized as a red ribbon, is the most important symbol of the Seven Network.
-She represents this brand in the media market and connects its modern identity with cultural heritage.
-At the same time, the network sees a threat to its visual identity in the 7-Eleven trademarks.
-She demanded that the international franchise cancel several marks registered in Australia not to mislead the public.
-The fact is that convenience stores 7-Eleven and the Australian television network have similar emblems.
+The number 7, stylized as a red ribbon, is the Seven Network’s most important symbol.
+She represents this brand in the media market, connecting its modern identity with cultural heritage.
+At the same time, the network perceives the 7-Eleven trademarks as a threat to its visual identity.
+She demanded that the international franchise cancel several marks registered in Australia to prevent misleading the public.
+The fact is that 7-Eleven, the convenience store, and the Australian television network share similar emblems.

 Seven Network’s main font is HeyWow, designed by Daniel Freytag and Alfredo Marco Pradil.
-However, the brand logo does not contain any inscriptions.
-It consists of only two geometric figures – trapezoids folded at an angle.
-In the current version, they are completely red, unlike the previous version, when a multi-colored gradient was additionally used with yellow and purple hues of different intensities.
+However, the brand logo contains no inscriptions.
+It consists of only two geometric figures: trapezoids folded at an angle.
+In the current version, they are completely red, unlike the previous version, which used a multi-colored gradient with yellow and purple hues of varying intensities.